Naguroka/chiikawa-pocket-datamine/analysis/MECHANICS.md

-# Chiikawa Pocket — Complete Mechanics Guide (Plain English)
+# Chiikawa Pocket — Complete Mechanics Guide

 *Everything in this document was extracted directly from the game's code and data files (version 2.4.1).
 No guessing — every number and formula below is what the game actually runs.*